 All of these are things that we have little to no control over.
 What we can do is move our laundry away from those unfavorable things.

-Indoors the biggest challenge can be moisture build-up.
+Indoors, the biggest challenge can be moisture build-up.
 Again, having a movable rack can help, to get a few hours outdoors, and finishing drying indoors can help.

-Be creative about the location, from the basement to the attic every place can be used.
+Be creative about the location, from the basement to the attic, every place can be used.
 A greenhouse in the off-season is also a great place.

 Most of the line drying practice comes from experience.
 It depends on humidity and drying equipment.
 Just start, and after a while, you will see what works best for you.
-Keep in mind, that airflow is the key.
+Keep in mind that airflow is the key.

 Happy line drying your laundry.

-We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest update.
+We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 There is one problem with line-drying your laundry that is not mentioned here, so I’ll bring it up and hopefully find an answer!
 It’s the problem of birds parking on the line, and soiling the freshly washed laundry.
 This is particularly troublesome with a line on pulleys since there is a return line above the one with the laundry on it.
 Does anybody out there have this problem, and maybe a solution?